-Senior management and the Board collectively must have the knowledge, skills and experience necessary for the prudent operation of RBHS, and to deal with the challenges and risks faced.
+Key Personnel (CEO, CRO and CFO) and the Board collectively must have the knowledge, skills and experience necessary for the prudent operation of RBHS, and to deal with the challenges and risks faced.

 The Board, in fulfilling its functions, may delegate authority to management to act on behalf of the Board with respect to certain matters, as decided by the Board.
-This delegation of authority is detailed in the Delegations Policy.
+This delegation of authority is detailed in the Delegations Policy and Matrix.
 The Board will monitor and oversee the responsibilities delegated to management through enquiry, challenge, and internal audit reviews.

-The Board ensures that each senior executive is Fit and Proper, resides in Australia and is available to meet with APRA on request.
+The Board ensures that each Key Personnel is Fit and Proper resides in Australia and is available to meet with APRA on request.